 Some children and staff members are allergic to various perfumes, hairsprays, and air fresheners.
 Please use these items sparingly, if at all, at the Center.

-It is Center policy that lotions and sprays—such as diaper rash ointment, insect repellent, or sunscreen—can only be applied if the item has been sent in by the child’s parents and is labeled with the child’s name.
+It is Center policy that lotions and sprays—such as diaper rash ointment, insect repellent, or sunscreen—can only be applied if the item has been sent in by the child’s family and is labeled with the child’s name.
 Many children are allergic to these items.
 For that reason, these items should only be applied by regular staff (not students), and the child’s reaction to the lotion or spray should be carefully monitored.

 Be as sensitive as possible to children’s comfort level, indoors and outdoors.
 In general, Center policy is to have the children wear the indoor and outdoor clothing that was sent in with them by their parents that morning; HOWEVER, teachers must use their judgment to decide whether the child’s clothing is appropriate for prevailing weather conditions.
 Please be especially sensitive to this during our New England falls and springs, when mornings may be much cooler than the afternoon.